ionos-spectre/spectre-core/README.md

 end
 ```

-The parameter can either be a valid URL or a name of the config section in your environment file under `http`.
+The parameter can either be a valid URL or a name of the config section in your environment file in `http`.

 Example: